p0pr0ck5/lua-resty-waf/README.md

 FreeWAF is currently in active development.
 New bugs and questions opened in the issue tracker will be answered within a day or two, and performance impacting / security related issues will be patched with high priority.
 Larger feature sets and enhancements will be added when development resources are available (see the [Roadmap](#roadmap) section for an outline of planned features).

 FreeWAF is compatible with the master branch of `lua-resty-core`.
-The bundled version of `lua-resty-core` available in the current release of OpenResty (1.9.7.3) is not compatible with FreeWAF, so you will either need to replace your local version with the one available from the [GitHub project](https://github.com/openresty/lua-resty-core), or patch the module based off [this commit](https://github.com/openresty/lua-resty-core/commit/40445b12c0359eb82702f0097cd65948c245b6a4).
+The bundled version of `lua-resty-core` available in the current release of OpenResty (>= 1.9.7.4) is compatible with FreeWAF; versions bundled with older versions are not, so users wanting to leverage `resty.core` will either need to replace the local version with the one available from the [GitHub project](https://github.com/openresty/lua-resty-core), or patch the module based off [this commit](https://github.com/openresty/lua-resty-core/commit/40445b12c0359eb82702f0097cd65948c245b6a4).

 ##Description